Teach Abroad Timeline FAQsBy Bridge

 Online TEFL courses are typically started well before you plan to go abroad, and are competed at your own pace.
 Regarding your teach abroad timeline, the sooner you start your online TEFL course, the better, such as six months to a year before you’d like to start applying for jobs.
 TEFL certification never expires, so this gives you plenty of time to complete your course, perhaps order a hard copy of your certificate, and update your resume with the certification so you’re fully prepared for the application process.

-If you don’t currently have any teaching experience, getting certified early also gives you the chance to clock some teaching hours at a local volunteer center or perhaps teaching English online.
+If you don’t currently have any teaching experience, getting certified early also gives you the chance to clock some teaching hours at a local volunteer center or perhaps land online teaching jobs.
 This experience is invaluable for your resume and will help your application stand out!

 A final reason to start your online TEFL certification course early is that the hiring and visa process for some regions can be lengthy, so having your course completed early will be a major advantage (more on regional requirements below).